SOPs

 Start with one process from each of these three categories.
 That is three SOPs.
 Write them this week.
 Get them in front of the people who do those tasks and ask for feedback.
 Improve them.
 Then move to the next three.

-Where to Store Them
+Where to Store Them: Tool-Specific Setup

 An SOP that nobody can find is the same as an SOP that does not exist.